wp-plugins/accesspress-social-share/readme.txt

 Share your site urls in most popular social medias and show share counts on your website with various designs.

 == Description ==
-<strong>AccessPress Social Share</strong> is a <strong>Free WordPress plugin</strong> to allow anyone easily share website content (page, posts, image, media) on major social media (Facebook, Twitter, Google+, Pinterest, LinkedIn and Digg ) by the use of the latest APIs on your website!
+<strong>AccessPress Social Share</strong> is a <strong>Free WordPress plugin</strong> to allow anyone easily share website content (page, posts) on major social media (Facebook, Twitter, Google+, Pinterest, LinkedIn and Digg ) by the use of the latest APIs on your website!

 A perfect plugin to make any content on your website social-share-friendly, and increase your social reach dramatically!